thoughtspot/thoughtspot.github.io/_appliance/aws/launch-an-instance.md

 11. Select an existing security group to attach new security groups to so that it meets the security requirements for ThoughtSpot.

     {{site.data.alerts.tip}} <b>Security setting for ThoughtSpot</b><ul><li>The VMs need intragroup security, i.e. every VM in a cluster must be accessible from one another.
 For easier configuration, ThoughtSpot recommends that you enable full access between VMs in a cluster.</li> <li>Additionally, more ports must be opened on the VM to provide data staging capabilities to your network.
-Check <a href="https://docs.thoughtspot.com/5.2/appliance/firewall-ports.html">Network policies</a> to determine the minimum required ports that must be opened for your ThoughtSpot appliance.</li></ul>
+Check <a href="https://docs.thoughtspot.com/5.2/appliance/firewall-ports.html">Network policies</a> to determine the minimum required ports you must open for your ThoughtSpot appliance.</li></ul>
     {{site.data.alerts.end}}

 12. Click **Review and Launch**.